tomwhartung/idMyGadget/gadget_detectors/tera_wurfl/README.md

 Visit http://www.scientiamobile.com/downloads and download the latest version of the Wurfl Database source tar file, `wurfl-dbapi-a.b.c.d.tar.gz` (e.g., `wurfl-dbapi-1.6.0.0.tar.gz`).

+Note that you will have to create a free account before the site will allow you to download the code.

 Create a subdirectory for Tera-Wurfl code and install it, by unzipping and unpacking the `wurfl-dbapi-a.b.c.d.tar.gz` file in `/var/www/idMyGadget/gadget_detectors/tera_wurfl/Tera-Wurfl`:

 ```